Programme: Research Methods Rendezvous

 Rendezvous One features a series of 24 lightning talks, each presenting a researcher’s early-stage idea, question or curiosity; something that sparked their sense of wonder.
 These selected wonderings span various topics including artificial intelligence, co-productive methodologies, decolonial approaches, disinformation or longitudinal research.

 Rendezvous Two provides the opportunity to explore these wonderings in greater depth, developing curiosity into something tangible.
-The sessions, which will all be 80 minutes in length, will be confirmed during the interregnum.
+The sessions will all be 80 minutes in length.
+Sessions will follow one of the formats below:

 List of sessions

-Use the drop-down boxes below to explore the programme and read summaries of the sessions.
+Use the drop-down boxes below to browse the list of sessions at the RMR and read their summaries.

 I wonder how AI will change authoritarian governance and development